Hetti219/EXIF_toolkit/README.md

-# exif_toolkit
+# EXIF Toolkit

-A mobile app to manipulate EXIF data in images.
+This mobile app can read, update and delete EXIF data of your images in your device.

+## Features

+* Biometric Authentication
+* Read EXIF data from images
+* Write EXIF data to images

 ## Getting Started